Rosmersholm: Imagery

 The central image of the play is the White Horse of Rosmersholm, the "family ghost" in Rebecca's phrase.
 It is seen, or rumored to be seen, by the characters after the suicide of Beata.
 The horse symbolizes the past that revolves around Rosmer's dead wife, and haunts the survivors.
 The presence of the horse at their death represents their incapacity to "deal with" the memories that haunt them.
 The white horse is similar to the "ghosts" that Mrs. Alving refers to in Ibsen's 1881 tragedy Ghosts.

 Ibsen selected the name of Rosmer for his protagonist in conscious echo of the Norwegian legend of Rosmer Havmand, a merman who lures a young woman to her death by drowning; it is the allure he holds for Rebecca that stirs up disaster.

 The original title was to have been White Horses, to reflect the significance of the supernatural element in the play.

 Background

 Ibsen often used his childhood environment and relatives as models for people, environments, motives and events in his plays, and this also applied to Rosmersholm.
 Ibsen scholar Jon Nygaard writes that the loss of joy of life is an underlying theme of several of Ibsen's plays, including Rosmersholm, in which "the spirit of the dead and the aristocracy of officials [lingers heavily] over the manor [and] the Rosmerian view of life ennobles man – but it kills happiness".
 A key theme in Rosmersholm and other plays was, according to Nygaard, "the joy of life that was lost – and the new Puritan Civil Servant State that was coming.
 It was the spirit of civil servants from Upper Telemark, the Paus family," Ibsen's relatives on both his parents' sides.
+A major influence on Ibsen, particularly in the play Rosmersholm, was his collaboration with the early Realist poet Carl Snoilsky.